Skip to main content

 Luzmo Flex gives developers the freedom to embed analytics as individual UI components - perfect for apps that need lighter, more flexible interactions rather than full screens.

-And with Luzmo IQ, your users get AI-powered insights and natural language exploration directly inside your product, without switching tools or context.
+And with the Luzmo IQ conversational analyst, your users get AI-powered insights and natural language exploration directly inside your product, without switching tools or context.

 If you want deeper control, our agentic APIs let you automate dashboard creation, update visualizations dynamically, and power custom analytics workflows at scale.